 The holders of the Denorex Class L Common Stock and the Denorex Class A Common Stock are entitled to vote together as a single class on all matters submitted to shareholders for a vote.
 Each share of Denorex Class A Common Stock is entitled to one vote per share.
-Each holder of Denorex Class L Common Stock is entitled to the number of shares of Class A Common Stock into which each share of Denorex Class L Common Stock is convertible at the time of such vote.
+Each holder of Denorex Class L Common Stock is entitled to the number of votes equal to the number of shares of Class A Common Stock into which each share of Denorex Class L Common Stock is convertible at the time of such vote.